 Nutrition

-So, what do the Japanese do to improve their nutrition?
+So, what measures have the Japanese taken to improve their nutritional status?

-Another interesting thing about the Japanese diet is that they often consume fish and natto.
-While natto is a traditional and nutritious food for enhancing bone health and immunity, fish has a rich source of nutrients needed for height growth.
+Another noteworthy facet of the Japanese diet is their frequent consumption of fish and natto.
+Natto, a traditional and nutritious food, has been celebrated for its contributions to bone health and immune system support, while fish offers a rich source of nutrients essential for optimal growth in height.

-The traditional Japanese breakfast with rice, seaweed, soybean-paste soup, and pickled vegetables has been replaced by a westernized menu with toast, scrambled eggs, cereals, and tossed salads in some families.
-This is common since many hotels in Japan offer both Japanese and Western breakfasts.
+Interestingly, the traditional Japanese breakfast composed of rice, seaweed, soybean-paste soup, and pickled vegetables has gradually given way to a more westernized menu featuring toast, scrambled eggs, cereals, and tossed salads in some households.
+This transition is not uncommon, especially since many hotels in Japan now offer both Japanese and Western-style breakfast options.

 Frequently Asked Questions